Print

 Instructions

 1. The feeding ratio is adjustable in these instructions.
-I suggest following the 1:1 ratio for the first 7 days; then you can adjust to a thicker starter that holds a “photo-worthy” rise longer.
+You can also feed less flour and water with the same ratio if you want to waste less ingredients.
+Lastly, I suggest following the 1:1 ratio for the first 7 days; then you can adjust to a thicker starter that holds a rise longer.
 Please read the blog post above this recipe for more on this.

 2. (Day 1) In a bowl combine 50 grams of organic bread flour and 50 grams of water.